 More than likely your parents will need to include their financial information on the FAFSA unless you are married or will turn 24 by the end of the fall term.
 The FAFSA includes specific instructions.
 Your parents may decide they won’t or can’t help you financially.
 However, the federal government assumes that you and your parents are primarily responsible for paying for your college education and, therefore, requires that you include your parents’ information on the application.

 The federal Pell Grant is the most difficult type of financial aid for which to qualify.
-Annual income levels for a family of four need to be around $40,000 or less.
+Annual income levels, assets, household size and number of family members in college for a family are some of the qualification factors.
 Keep in mind that if you don’t qualify for the Pell Grant, you still may be eligible for other grants and loans.

 Hesston College offers a variety of payment plans.
 You can choose a regular or monthly installment payment plan.
 If you choose the regular plan, you will pay for each semester at the beginning of that semester.
-The monthly plan divides the total due into equal monthly payments with the first due in early July and the last due by the first of April of each year you attend.
-You can receive a discount if you prepay your amount due in July.
-We will mail specific details to you after you receive your financial aid award.
+If you choose an alternative payment plan, the payments will be divided accordingly.
+For example, the 12-month plan divides the total due into equal monthly payments with the first due in June and the last due in May of each year you attend.
+You can select the payment plan that works best for you after you accept your financial aid award.

-The first step is to complete the campus employment application.
-We mail campus employment applications and information about completing the FAFSA to all of our applicants in early December.
-Applying for campus employment does not guarantee you a campus job.
-Hesston’s campus work study coordinator categorizes the applications by job interests and distributes them to various employers on campus.
+The first step is to complete an application to Hesston College.
+Using your my.Hesston login, choose My Finances.
+Scroll down to Employment Position Application and click Search Position.
+You will be able to view and apply for available campus jobs.
 The employers review the applications and hire workers.
 Employers base their decisions on the information you provide on the application.
 You should include previous work experience and specific skills.
-Priority for campus employment is given to students who qualify for the Federal Work Study funds (determined by completing the FAFSA), who apply in a timely manner, and who qualify for the positions we offer.
+Priority for campus employment is given to students who qualify for the Federal Work Study funds (determined by completing the FAFSA), who apply in a timely manner and who qualify for the positions we offer.

 You can also find an excellent source of financial aid information at Finaid.org .